nyorain/vpp/README.md

 ## Examples
-Here are some examples to give you an idea on how the api will probably look like and in which way in may be useful to programming vulkan applications.
+Here are some examples to give you an idea on how the api will probably look like and in which way in may be useful to program vulkan applications.
 Examples as well as a full documentation will be provided at some first release of a stable api.
 Note that those examples just represent one part of the library (the highest abstraction level) while there are also other not-shown parts of the library.
 The code is more some